Eric Peary, Accounting & Corporate Finance

 “I don’t want to leave this school and not leave a legacy,” says Peary.

-He is working on his honor’s thesis, an examination of the sweeping Sarbanes-Oxley law, which aimed to reform the governance of publicly traded companies and public accounting firms.
+He worked on his honor’s thesis, an examination of the sweeping Sarbanes-Oxley law, which aimed to reform the governance of publicly traded companies and public accounting firms.
 If he decides to pursue a Ph.D., he’ll use the research as the basis of his dissertation, he says.

-Peary will be gaining professional experience during his final months at UMass Lowell with a six-month co-op job at Powers & Sullivan, a certified public accounting firm in Wakefield, Mass.
+Peary will gained professional experience during his final months at UMass Lowell with a six-month co-op job at Powers & Sullivan, a certified public accounting firm in Wakefield, Mass.

 Looking ahead, Peary plans on taking the CPA exam and expects to continue his education with a master’s degree and possibly a Ph.D.
 His long-term career goal is to hold a leadership position – he’d like to be a CEO someday.
 With his experience at UMass Lowell, he feels well-prepared for the future.